ADD CONDITION

 Side Effects

-Common adverse reactions necessitate immediate medical attention if they occur.
-Patients should stop using the medication and consult a doctor if a cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may be signs of a serious condition.
-Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, medical advice should be sought.
+Common adverse reactions necessitating the cessation of use and consultation with a doctor include a cough that persists for more than 1 week, recurs, or is accompanied by fever, rash, or persistent headache, as these may also signify a serious condition.
+Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients should seek medical advice.

-Before using this medication, patients are advised to consult a healthcare professional if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
+Before using this medication, patients are advised to consult a doctor if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).

 Drug Interactions